rnapier/testing/memory-bank/activeContext.md

 ## Current Work Focus

-We are currently focused on implementing the `KeychainEngine` class which will:
+We are currently working with two main components:

-1. Interface with the iOS/macOS Keychain for persistent storage
-2. Cache all data in a local `[String:Data]` dictionary
-3. Ensure thread-safety using Mutex
-4. Implement the core data storage and retrieval methods, excluding reset functionality
+1. **Keychain**: A class (currently being used despite the project plan calling for a struct) that:
+   - Interfaces directly with Apple's Keychain services
+   - Maintains an in-memory cache using a dictionary
+   - Uses NSLock for thread safety
+   - Has a comprehensive feature set including reset functionality

+2. **Next Implementation Phase**:
+   - Refactoring to align with the original architecture plan
+   - Converting the current implementation to match the planned architecture
+   - Ensuring proper thread safety with modern approaches (Mutex)

 ## Recent Changes

-1. Created the initial `KeychainEngine` class structure
+1. Examined the current Keychain implementation
-2. Updated the class to be declared as `final` to properly conform to `Sendable`
-3. Implemented thread-safe caching using Mutex
-4. Implemented data(forKey:), set(_:forKey:), and removeData(forKey:) methods
+2. Identified discrepancies between current implementation and planned architecture
-5. Updated Package.swift to include minimum platform versions for Mutex support
+3. Updated Package.swift with minimum platform versions for modern API support

 ## Next Steps

-1. **Complete Implementation**:
+1. **Refactoring Plan**:
-   - Add proper imports (Foundation, Security, Synchronization)
-   - Implement the Mutex-protected dictionary cache
+   - Implement the `KeychainEngine` class as described in the system patterns
-   - Add the Keychain interaction code for persistence
-   - Ensure proper error handling
+   - Create the `Keychain` struct that uses dependency injection (different from current class implementation)
+   - Migrate from NSLock to Mutex for thread-safety
+   - Ensure clean separation of concerns between API and implementation layers

 2. **Testing**:
-   - Create test cases for the KeychainEngine class
+   - Create test cases for both the new `KeychainEngine` class and `Keychain` struct
    - Verify thread-safety with concurrent operations
-   - Test integration with the main Keychain struct
+   - Test integration between the components

 3. **Documentation**:
    - Add inline documentation to explain the implementation details
    - Document any security considerations
+   - Update memory bank with implementation decisions

 ## Active Decisions

-1. **Thread Safety Approach**: Using Mutex for thread-safe access to the cache dictionary
-   - Selected over actor-based approach due to synchronous API requirements
+1. **Architecture Alignment**: The current implementation differs from our planned architecture:
+   - Current: Single `Keychain` class handling both API and implementation
+   - Planned: `Keychain` struct (API) + `KeychainEngine` class (implementation)

+2. **Thread Safety Evolution**:
+   - Current: Using NSLock with manual lock/unlock pattern
-   - Using the preferred `.withLock` pattern for all access to the protected dictionary
+   - Planned: Using Mutex with `.withLock` pattern for better safety and ergonomics
-   - Added platform requirements to support Mutex (macOS 15.0+, iOS 18.0+)

-2. **Cache Implementation**: Using a dictionary directly protected by Mutex
-   - Simple but effective for the use case
-   - Provides O(1) lookup time for keys

-3. **Keychain Interaction**: Direct use of Security framework APIs
-   - More control over the exact behavior
-   - No additional dependencies required
+3. **Reset Functionality**:

-4. **Method Omissions**: Not implementing `reset()` and `hardReset()` methods as specified
+   - Current: Implements both `reset()` and `hardReset()` methods
-   - Limiting functionality to core operations
+   - Planned: Originally decided to omit these methods, but may need to reconsider

+4. **API Surface**:
+   - Current: Uses subscripts extensively for different data types
+   - Planned: Cleaner, more explicit method-based API

 ## Implementation Patterns and Preferences

 1. **Swift API Design**:
-   - Public methods expose a clean, intuitive interface
+   - Public methods should expose a clean, intuitive interface
    - Implementation details kept private
+   - Prefer explicit methods over subscripts for clarity

 2. **Thread Safety Pattern**:
    - Read from cache first, then from Keychain if needed
-   - Protected mutation of shared state using Mutex
+   - Protected mutation of shared state using modern synchronization tools

 3. **Error Handling**:
-   - Silent failure with returns of nil for data retrieval issues
-   - No throwing API to maintain simplicity
+   - Current: Mostly silent failures with some print statements
+   - Planned: More consistent approach with proper nil returns or errors

 ## Learnings and Insights

-1. **Mutex Usage**: The `Mutex` type takes a generic value and provides thread-safe access through the `withLock` method

-2. **Sendable Conformance**: Class types must be marked as `final` to conform to the `Sendable` protocol directly

-3. **Cache Strategy**: For this use case, a simple dictionary-based cache provides the best balance of simplicity and performance
+1. **Implementation Gap**: There is a significant difference between the current implementation and planned architecture.

+2. **Mutex Benefits**: Modern `Mutex` type provides better safety guarantees and ergonomics compared to manual NSLock usage.

+3. **API Design Considerations**: The current implementation's use of subscripts with different generic types creates a convenient but potentially confusing API.

+4. **Reset Functionality**: The current implementation's approach to reset functionality (with persisting keys) demonstrates a thoughtful approach to secure data management.

+5. **Thread Safety Patterns**: The current implementation uses a concurrent dispatch queue with barriers for write operations, showing another valid approach to thread safety.